Lareny, Possession of Stolen Goods, Embezzlement, and Related Offenses

 It requires proof that a defendant has willfully concealed merchandise of a store without authority, without having purchased the merchandise, and while still on the premises of the store.
 The important difference here from larceny is that shoplifting must occur in a store and that the person must be caught while still inside the store.
 For example if a person intends to commit larceny but never makes it out of the store that person could either be guilty of attempted larceny or of shoplifting depending on if the items were concealed.
 An example of shoplifting would be a store clerk catching a person put a candy bar in their pocket while in Walmart.

 If you are charged with a theft crime such as misdemeanor larceny in Rowan County you should contact our office for a free consultation.
-We understand that mistakes happen and we would be happy to help you get the best outcome for your pending charges.
+We understand that mistakes happen.
+Located in Salisbury, North Carolina, we would be happy to help you get the best outcome for your pending charges.